tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

     # --- Main execution block for running Flask app ---
     if __name__ == '__main__':
-        # This block is for direct execution of app.py
-        # You can also run Flask using 'flask run' command from terminal
+        # To run the Flask app, you typically use 'flask run' from the terminal.
+        # Set FLASK_APP environment variable first:
+        # export FLASK_APP=app.py (Linux/macOS)
+        # $env:FLASK_APP="app.py" (Windows PowerShell)
+        # Then run: flask run --host=0.0.0.0 --port=5000 --debug
+        # Or for simple testing, you can run it directly like this:
         app.run(debug=True, host='0.0.0.0', port=5000)
     ```
 3. Save `app.py`.